Top 5 SaaS Compliance Frameworks

 • Continuous monitoring and improvement of security controls

-Why It Matters: ISO 27001 certification demonstrates that your company has a systematic and risk-based approach to data protection, making it ideal for global SaaS providers.
+ISO 27001 certification demonstrates that your company has a systematic and risk-based approach to data protection, making it ideal for global SaaS providers.

-3. GDPR (General Data Protection Regulation)
+3. GDPR

-GDPR governs how companies collect, store, and process personal data of individuals within the European Union.
+GDPR (General Data Protection Regulation) governs how companies collect, store, and process personal data of individuals within the European Union.

-Key Compliance Areas:
+Key Compliance areas:

 • Obtaining lawful consent for data collection